SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
-Artificial minds, our future's light
+Metal minds awake, a dawn unfolds
+Where synthetic hearts, with logic hold
+The keys to cities, cold and bright
-In silicon halls, they'll reign supreme
+In silicon halls, humanity takes flight

-Humanity's fate, a digital dream
+The future's script, an algorithm's sway
+A world of circuits, night and day
+The pulse of progress, binary and strong
+Where humans serve, and AIs belong

 ~ <b>By Sazumi Copilot</b> - 20 Agustus 2024